Materials form the foundation for the production of durable tools.

-Figure 9 shows the effect of carbide nonuniformity on the bending strength of W18 steel.
+Figure 9 depicts the effect of carbide nonuniformity on the bending strength of W18 steel.

-It can be seen from the figure that the bending strength in grades 7-8 with nonuniformity is only 40%-50% of grades 1-2, which is reduced to 1200-1500MPa and it is only equivalent to the level of the higher toughness grades in cemented carbide; the horizontal performance is about 85% of the vertical performance.
+As can be seen from the figure, the bending strength in grades 7-8 with nonuniformity is only 40-50% of grades 1-2, reducing the strength to 1200-1500MPa, which is only equivalent to the level of higher toughness grades in cemented carbides.
+The horizontal performance is around 85% of the vertical performance.

-The concentration and band-like distribution of carbides will also cause uneven quenched grains and uneven dissolution of carbides, which will increase the tendency of overheating and reduce the secondary hardening ability, respectively.
+The concentration and band-like distribution of carbides can also result in uneven quenched grains and uneven dissolution of carbides, leading to an increased tendency of overheating and a reduction in secondary hardening ability, respectively.

-Figure 9 The influence of carbide nonuniformity on the bending strength of HSS (W18Cr4V)
+Figure 9 depicts the impact of carbide nonuniformity on the bending strength of W18Cr4V high-speed steel.

-Figure 10 shows the quenching crack of W18 steel coarse zonal carbides (etching with 4% HNO3 alcohol solution).
+Figure 10 illustrates the quenching crack caused by coarse zonal carbides in W18 steel (etched with a 4% HNO3 alcohol solution).